 M.1.
 STRATEGY: Include a request for and actively pursue increased or matching funding for the university's agricultural extension service and outreach programs in the university's annual state legislative agenda.
 Output: Increased or matched funding of 50% for the Small Farm and Agribusiness Development Center.

 Efficiency: Two bills introduced at each Mississippi legislative session seeking 50% increase funding or match.

 Explanatory: Funding to develop agenda and support activities associated with pursuing additional and match funds for program.

-OBJECTIVE N: By FY 2027, the Vice President for Institutional Advancement, the Dean of the Business School, the Dean of the School of Agriculture and Applied Sciences will collaborate to establish agreements with counties in Southwest Mississippi to support their economic and workforce development.
+OBJECTIVE N: By FY 2027, the Senior Vice President for Institutional Advancement, the Dean of the Business School, the Dean of the School of Agriculture and Applied Sciences will collaborate to establish agreements with counties in Southwest Mississippi to support their economic and workforce development.
+Outcome: Leverage the University's intellectual property and produce alternative cash flow streams benefiting the University sectors.